ondat/documentation/docs/concepts/snapshots.md

 A “**backup**” is the process of materialising a new PVC, whose data source is a previously created snapshot and then extracting the data to a location outside of the cluster.

-- The Ondat Snapshots feature integrates with Kasten K10 to provide backup functionality.
+- The Ondat Snapshots feature integrates with Kasten K10 or Cloudcasa to provide backup functionality.

 A “**restore**” is the process of restoring an application from a given backup.

-- The Ondat Snapshots feature integrates with Kasten K10 to provide restore functionality.
+- The Ondat Snapshots feature integrates with Kasten K10 or Cloudcasa to provide restore functionality.

 ### How Does It Work?

 The Kubernetes [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) feature provides users with a set of custom resource definitions (CRD) and APIs to create and manage volume snapshots.
 Storage providers can then implement the necessary [Container Storage Interface (CSI)](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/) APIs to integrate with this feature.

 This is exactly what we’ve done at Ondat.
-Additional backup tooling, like Kasten K10, can then be utilised to orchestrate and automate snapshotting, backups and restores.
+Additional backup tooling solutions (e.g. Kasten K10 or Cloudcasa) can then be utilised to orchestrate and automate snapshotting, backups and restores.

-To get started with installing and configuring the Ondat Snapshot feature in your Ondat cluster with Kasten K10, review the [Snapshots](/docs/operations/backups-and-restores-with-kastenk10/) operations page for more information.
+For Kasten K10 users, review the [Backups and Restores with Kasten K10](/docs/operations/backups-and-restores-with-kastenk10/) page to get started.

+For Cloudcasa users, review the [Backup and restores with Ondat Snapshots and CloudCasa](/docs/operations/backups-and-restores-with-ondat-snapshots-and-cloudcasa/) page to get started.

 > ⚠️ The Ondat Snapshots feature is not fully CSI compliant yet.
-As of today, the feature can only be used with Kasten K10 and with restoration from an external backup.
+As of today, the feature can only be used with Kasten K10 or Cloudcasa, and with restoration from an external backup.

 ### Current Scope & Limitations